mkschreder/ninjaflight/README.md

 [![Build Status](https://travis-ci.org/mkschreder/ninjaflight.svg?branch=master)](https://travis-ci.org/mkschreder/ninjaflight)
 [![Coverage Status](https://coveralls.io/repos/github/mkschreder/ninjaflight/badge.svg?branch=master)](https://coveralls.io/github/mkschreder/ninjaflight?branch=master)

-An even cleaner version of cleanflight flight-controller - flight controllers are used to fly multi-rotor craft and fixed wing craft.
+An even cleaner version of cleanflight flight-controller.
+Flight controllers are used to fly multi-rotor craft and fixed wing aircraft.

 Latest release: 1.16.10 (Codename: "Panic In The Sewers")

-This fork differs from cleanflight in that it attempts to use modern software development practices which result in:
+This fork differs from cleanflight in that it introduces SITL (software in the loop) support that is able to simulate the flight controller in a simulated physics environment powered by Bullet physics.
+It also adds support for tilted motor quads and uses modern development practices to simplify maintainability and improve quality of the firmware.

-- Greater reliability through code robustness and automated testing.
-- Easier maintenance through code cleanliness.
-- Easier to develop new features.
-- Easier to re-use code through code de-coupling and modularisation.
-- Code coverage driven unit test design that results in more exhaustive unit tests that are more exhaustive than before.

-Even though cleanflight project cleaned up a lot of the horrible mess of MultiWii software, it still fails to live up to a lot of good coding practices that are present in high quality C code.
-This project aims to clean things up even further by:

-- eliminating all "extern" variables in C files
-- objectifying everything into structs and methods that operate on specific sets of objects.
-Thus improving data flow by eliminating global data as much as possible.
-- making the code reentrant (using global variables kills reentrancy more than anything else)
-- separating things even more so that we can simulate the flight control software on desktop as we develop it.
-- test as many lines of code as possible by making code coverage standard step in developing unit tests.
+This is done by:
+- Using code coverage to write better unit tests (aiming at 100% coverage for all code).
+- Using object oriented design in C with minimal use of static/global data
+- Separating modules into as small modules as possible each of which can be unit tested separately.
+- Testing on SITL, through unit tests and on real hardware in parallel to achieve greater robustness.

-At all times we will try to keep the software in fully functional state while introducing these changes.
+At all times we will try to keep master branch in fully functional state while introducing new changes.

 ## Features